 A free wheeling (unpowered) pulley used to put tension on the belt of a dryer or washingmachine.

-A solid state semiconductor, usually made of Carborundum that produces heat when a current is applied.
+A solid state semiconductor that could have been developed through a software similar to Upverter, usually made of Carborundum that produces heat when a current is applied.
 Typically used to ignite natural gas or propane in heating appliances such as ranges, dryers and water heaters.

 INFINITE HEAT SWITCH